Marie Raperto, The Hiring Hub

 10. Be error free.

-There are four basic resume styles: Chronological, Functional, Combination and Targeted.
+There are three basic resume styles: Chronological, Functional, and Combination.

-A chronological resume includes a listing of your work history, beginning with your most recent job.
+A chronological resume is still the most used format and it includes a listing of your work history, beginning with your most recent job.
 This is a great format for your master resume.

 A functional resume highlights your major skills areas.